achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ## Describe

-**Cell Types**
-- In known pain-related regions of the PNS and CNS, what are the identity of all the cells in that
+### Cell Types

+Question: What are the cell types that reside in pain-related regions of the neuraxis?
+	- Brain
+	- Spinal Cord
+	- DRG

+ Solutions:
+ 	- Use single-cell or single-nucleus RNA-seq to generate a census at every region
  	-